BIG MAUI SURF ON MY MIND

-We have had a number of large swells this winter here in Hawaii that has produced waves up to 30 feet and beyond – mostly on the North and West facing shores.
+Maui has had a number of large swells this winter that have produced waves up to 30 feet and beyond - mostly on the North and West facing shores.
 It sounds like the largest swell of the season is happening right now and waves are expected to get to over 40 feet!
-I’ve got Big Maui Surf on My Mind!
+I've got Big Maui Surf on My Mind!

 A few weeks ago I made my way to Ho'okipa Point at sunrise to shoot this series of photographs in this post.
 I assigned myself a mini-project so I sat down today, edited the images, developed them, and here they are!

 I'll be back out there tomorrow morning for the big surf - this time with a workshop participant.
 We are doing one of my one-on-one private 14 hour "immersive" workshops and beginning at O'Dark Early and working through the day, ending with some night photography.